OGRECave/ogre/Docs/src/tutorials/setup.md

 @tableofcontents

 # CMake Configuration {#cmake}
 Ogre uses CMake as its build system.
-It is recommended that you use it in your project as well.
+It is strongly recommended that you use it in your project as well.
-Then all you need is to add the following lines to your project
+Then, all you need is to add the following lines to your project
 @snippet Samples/Tutorials/CMakeLists.txt discover_ogre
 These settings already include any third party libraries the Components depends on (e.g. SDL) - nothing more to do.
 Alternatively use `${OGRE_LIBRARIES}` to link against all available OGRE components.

+@note If you built OGRE statically, you also need `find_package` the used third-party libraries. e.g. `find_package(ZLIB)`

 If you installed OGRE in a non-standard path, you will have to set `OGRE_DIR` to the location of `OGREConfig.cmake` so `find_package` can figure out the rest.